cqse/teamscale-jacoco-agent/USAGE.md

 - Teamscale JaCoCo client: [cqse/teamscale-jacoco-client](https://hub.docker.com/r/cqse/teamscale-jacoco-client/)
 - JaCoCo agent: [ictu/jacoco-agent-docker](https://hub.docker.com/r/ictu/jacoco-agent-docker/)

+The client image has the same versioning scheme as the client itself: `CLIENTVERSION-jacoco-JACOCOVERSION`.
+There is no `latest` tag.

-__Please make sure the JaCoCo version of both images is the same.
+__Please make sure the JaCoCo version of both of these images is the same.
 Otherwise there may be compatibility problems!__

 ## Prepare your application